If an event includes at least two stages (e.g., heats and final), you can use the advancement feature to set automatic qualification.

 Once in the seeding view, seed according to your preferences (see the Seeding and lane/order assignment methods guide for more detail).
 The seeding in the current example is shown below:

-Got to the Results page.
-Once results have been entered, either through the automatic timing system and hand-entry of results through Roster Cloud Platform or Roster Meet Mgmt app, you will see the following (Heat - Group 1 shown):
+Go to the Results page.
+Once results have been entered, either through the fully automatic timing system or Roster Meet Mgmt app, you will see the following (Heat - Group 1 shown):

-Once these 2 steps are done for each heat, then go to Summary to now view all qualifiers, both Q and q.
-You will find the 4 Q’s (2 Q’s from each heat), then the next 4 small q’s (from the combined heats).
+Once results for all individual groups are ready and marked as finished, go to the event Summary to now view all qualifiers, both Q and q.
+You will find the 4 Q’s (2 Q’s from each heat), then the next 2 small q’s (from the combined heats).

 Now you are ready for the next stage.
 In this case, the next stage is the Final so if you go to the Final start list by clicking on the left-hand side, you will see the following: